Prime Factorization

 How to Find LCM using Prime Factorization?

 The abbreviation LCM stands for 'Least Common Multiple'.
 The Least Common Multiple (LCM) of a number is the smallest number that is the product of two or more numbers.
-The LCM of two numbers can be found out by first finding out the prime factors of the numbers.
-The LCM is the product of the greatest power of each common prime factor.
+The LCM of two numbers can be calculated by first finding out the prime factors of the numbers.
+The LCM is the product of the common prime factors with the greatest powers.
+For example, let us find the LCM of 12 and 18.
+The prime factorization of 12 = 22 × 31, and the prime factorization of 18 = 21 × 32.
+Among the common prime factors, the product of the factors with the highest powers is 22 × 32 = 36.

 How to Find HCF using Prime Factorization?

 The abbreviation HCF stands for 'Highest Common Factor'.
 The Highest Common Factor (HCF) of two numbers is the highest possible number which divides both the numbers completely.
 The HCF of two numbers can be found out by first finding out the prime factors of the numbers.
-The HCF is the highest common factor from the prime factors of the two numbers.
+The HCF is the product of the common prime factors with the smallest powers.
+For example, let us find the HCF of 12 and 18.
+The prime factorization of 12 = 22 × 31, and the prime factorization of 18 = 21 × 32.
+Among the common prime factors, the product of the factors with the smallest powers is 21 × 31 = 6.

 Prime factorization is used to find the HCF and LCM of numbers.
 It is widely used in cryptography which is the method of protecting information using codes.
 Prime numbers are used to form or decode those codes.